smigalni/NamespaceFixer/README.md

 Are you doing some refactoring or restructuring  and forget to buy ReSharper license?
 Here is solution for you.
 This small application changes your using statement and namespaces.

-Runs only on Windows and analyzes only C# projects.
+Analyzes only C# .NET Core projects.

 Build your application which you want to analyze.
 Should be 0 build errors.